Being a Quaker

 Or it’s available through the bookshop’s website.

-If you prefer to buy it as an ebook, it will soon be available from Amazon, Apple, Barnes & Noble, and Kobo.
+If you prefer to buy it as an ebook, it is available from Amazon, Kobo, Barnes & Noble and Apple Books.

 Paperback edition: £10.00